 PCS stands for Pre Collision or Crash System.
 FCW stands for Forward Collision Warning System.
 Another is CMBS or Collision Mitigation Brake System.
-And the very awkward sounding Pre-safe Seat Belt (PSB) system.
+Yet another is the very awkward sounding Pre-safe Seat Belt (PSB) system.
 This one has a warning image in the message center in gray scale, like the seated figure shown to the right, along with a text warning.
-See below for yet more…
+See below for even more…

 The end result is yet another advanced system that has managed to resist finding a standardized name.
 The systems discussed here use radar while others use cameras, which can be found here.